AaronGullickson/generate_contracts/text/negotiation.md

 * Shift from full salvage rights to exchange salvage rights and reduce the dice roll for salvage by one.

 Lowering salvage below a percentage value by these means is equivalent to no salvage.

+## Want to modify something?

+This is a [Shiny App](https://shiny.rstudio.com/) written in R. The app can be run locally through RStudio.
+The source code for this app is freely available on [GitHub](https://github.com/AaronGullickson/generate_contracts).
+Feel free to fork and modify to your heart's content.